celery/celery/docs/userguide/configuration.rst

 Default: :const:`None`

-An optionnal file path for :program:`celery beat` to create/store it PID file (default to no PID file created).
+An optional file path for :program:`celery beat` to create/store it PID file (defaults to no PID file created).

 .. setting:: beat_uid